mattford63/riverford-poc/README.md

 However, after talking with RiverFord a from-scratch approach was required.

-Inverted indexes are excellent for building search engines over. _"Introduction to Information Retrieval"_ by Manning, Raghavan and Schutze provides a very good overview of the process and efficiency algorithms.
+Inverted indexes are excellent for building text search engines. _"Introduction to Information Retrieval"_ by Manning, Raghavan and Schutze provides a very good overview of the process and efficiency algorithms.
 The code implements the methods and algorithms in the book outlined [here.](https://nlp.stanford.edu/IR-book/html/htmledition/a-first-take-at-building-an-inverted-index-1.html)